 Follow the recommended sequence of having different tastes, called ‘rasa’, during meals.

-In the beginning of your meal, you can take hard food made softer by adding ghee.
+At the beginning of your meal, you can take hard food made softer by adding ghee.
 Then have soft food.
-At last take liquid food to stay healthy.
+At last, take liquid food to stay healthy.

 Eat protein at breakfast.

 Eating protein at breakfast is very beneficial for powering the day.
 But excess protein should be avoided at late dinner time if you are prone to stomach issues.
 Stick with something light in the late hours like whole-grain oatmeal.

 If you are consuming foods high in fat, aim to consume them at breakfast or mid-morning.
 Some healthy options include nut butter, protein-rich eggs, or whole milk Greek yogurt.

 Avoid eating large quantities of fatty foods at night as it takes around 2-4 hours for fat to digest.
 So if you eat fat too late in the evening, your body won’t have as much time to utilize this energy before storing it.

 Eat carbs before working out.

 The body needs an instant source of energy, so aim for something that is in the 150-200 calorie range.

 Eat protein and carbs in a ratio of 2:1-4:1 within 45 minutes after working out.
 After a workout, the body tends to repair and build your muscles.
 For this, you need protein which provides essential amino acids needed in this process.